googlefonts/how-to-hint-variable-fonts/README.md

 In Digital fonts each character or glyph is described by a set of outlines.
 For older methods of font rendering, when the outline was scaled to a small size and rendered onto a coarse grid of pixels, each pixel whose centre lay within the outline, was set to black.
 This method rarely produced good results.
 The resulting bitmaps shapes were irregular and usually misshapen, glyph stems become uneven, spacing was not controlled, and individual glyph shapes were poor.

-To help solve these problems, some form of font intelligence, or instructions, ie: Hinting was needed.
-These special instructions were used to help translate a typeface’s high resolution outlines, to the coarse pixel grid of a screen.
-To ensure even and easy to read text, every feature had be controled, including spacing, symmetry, stem consistency, individual glyph shape, proportion, & overall typographic colour.
+To help solve these problems, some form of font intelligence, or instructions, i.e: Hinting was needed.
+This Truetype instruction help translate a typeface’s high resolution outlines, to the coarse pixel grid of a screen.
+To ensure even and easy to read text, every feature had be controlled, including spacing, symmetry, stem consistency, individual glyph shape, proportion, & overall typographic colour.
 Special instructions called ‘Deltas', could be used to even further refine a glyphs shape, to turn individual pixels on or off, at a specific point size on screen.

-Achieving perfect results, however required expert hinting knowledge, a huge ammount of code, and months of painstaking detailed work.
+Achieving perfect results, however required expert hinting knowledge, a huge amount of code, and months of painstaking detailed work.

 <img width="90%" height="90%" src="Images/oldvnewhinting.png">